laguirre12/openweather/README.md

 * `test`: runs the test suite

 ## Overview
 This is a set of modules meant to interact with various OpenWeather APIs.
-Each module consists of a Request Class, Enums for specific API endpoints (and possible units), and factory methods for creating new Requests.
+Each module is meant to cover related Openweather API endpoints and consists of a Request Class, Enums for specific API endpoints (and possible units), and factory methods for creating new Requests.
 Each Request Class has a fluent interface with chainable setters/getters that set specific properties for the request and an `exec()` method that executes the request.
 The `exec()` functions support both Promises and callbacks.
 In order to send requests each Request must be given an API-KEY (`appid`) , which can be set globally for the module.

 As of now, these modules only allow for the response format to be in JSON.